ChristianKoplenig/SMIT/README.md

 use this knowledge to **save energy**.

 **Thoughts on web scraping**
 Web scraping is always messy.
 If the "Stromnetz Graz" company changes anything at their website I have to rewrite the scraper.
 I can promise to push a fix to the main branch but can't make a statement about a time frame.
-To fix this **getting API access would be highly appreciated** but this is a whole different topic...
+To fix this **getting API access would be highly appreciated**, but this is a whole different topic...

-This is a hobby project and I am highly motivated to keep it going.
+This is a hobby project, and I am highly motivated to keep it going.

 ## Table of Contents